Why Software may show Zero Anchor Loads?

 How to Avoid Zero Anchor Loads?

 To avoid such a situation the Anchor Factor “k” is used in piping stress engineering practice.
 The following method can be manually used in any pipe stress analysis software.
 In PASS/START-PROF piping stress analysis software this is a built-in function.

 - If loads from pipes to the left and right of the support (N1 and N2) are in the same direction, they are combined as N1+N2

-- If loads N1 and N2 are in different directions, the lower values is multiplied by k and then combined as N1+N2*k (|N2|<|N1|)
+- If loads N1 and N2 are in different directions, the lower values are multiplied by k and then combined as N1+N2*k (|N2|<|N1|)

 - If the support is on an end node, factor k is not used

-Training video shows how to create this model.
+The following training video shows how to create this model.
 It takes 2 minutes

 Few more Resources for you..